Regulators ease key bank rule to spur credit

 “It will make a real difference to issuance volumes by improving their marketability so that banks are better able to manage their balance sheets and provide funding to the real economy,” Hills said.

-However, there will be some concerns that the easing of the rules will let banks off too easily.

-“A lot of the banks in Asia really do need to improve their liquidity risk management and my fear is this will give them an excuse to delay doing anything,” Topping said.

-The rule requires banks to hold enough liquid assets such as government and corporate bonds to cover net outflows for up to a month, to avoid taxpayers having to bail them out.
+The rule requires banks to hold enough liquid assets like government and corporate bonds to cover net outflows for up to a month to avoid taxpayers having to bail them out.

-Basel Committee Chairman Stefan Ingves, who also heads Sweden’s central bank, said Sunday’s changes mean that the average buffer at the world’s top 200 banks rises from 105 percent to 125 percent, putting it well above full compliance.
+Basel Committee chairman Stefan Ingves, who also heads Sweden’s central bank, said Sunday’s changes mean that the average buffer at the world’s top 200 banks rises from 105 to 125 percent, meaning it is well above full compliance.

-But many other banks are well below full compliance, especially in some euro zone countries, and they will have to find an estimated 1 trillion euros ($1.3 trillion) of assets over coming years at a time when bank profitability is being hammered.
+But many banks elsewhere are well below full compliance, especially in some euro zone countries, and they will have to find an estimated trillion euros of assets over coming years at a time when bank profitability is being hammered.

-King said regulators want to be “crystal clear” that banks in areas undergoing stress such as the euro zone could draw down their buffers below minimum levels if the local supervisor agreed.
+King said regulators want to be “crystal clear” that banks in countries undergoing stress like in the euro zone could draw down their buffers below minimum levels if the local supervisor agreed.

 Jim Embersit, a former Federal Reserve official and Basel Committee member and now with Ernst & Young in Washington, said many banks would move to fully comply before 2019 given market pressures and the need to change business models.